Aman-Ladla/Scheduling-Algorithms/README.md

 ### `Tech-stack`

-It used Java as language for Native Android development and animation.
+It uses Java as language for Native Android development and animation.

 ### `SnapShot`